The Paleo Guide

 - Invest in a slow cooker.

-- Learn how to make a basic salad dressing and make delicious homemade salads often.
+- Learn how to make a primary salad dressing and delicious homemade salads often.

 - Canned fatty fish is one of the most nutritionally dense foods you can eat.
 (And oysters.)